Carbidopa and Levodopa TabletsPronunciation

 Patients with chronic wide-angle glaucoma may be treated cautiously with carbidopa and levodopa provided the intraocular pressure is well-controlled and the patient is monitored carefully for changes in intraocular pressure during therapy.

-Levodopa alone, as well as Carbidopa and Levodopa Tablets, USP, is associated with dyskinesias.
+Levodopa alone, as well as carbidopa and levodopa, is associated with dyskinesias.
 The occurrence of dyskinesias may require dosage reduction.

 Hallucinations / Psychotic-Like Behavior